RoachLok/anime-series-recommender/README.md

 ```

 ### Run it with docker-compose
-You can run this too on docker and there is no more additional setup.
+You can run this too on docker and there is no more additional setup.<br>
 (No HDFS docker setup, SparkSession running on local).

 ```bash